panodata/tikray/docs/index.md

 ## Design
 :Data Model:
-    The data model of Loko is hierarchical: A Loko project includes definitions for multiple Loko collections, whose includes definitions for possibly multiple sets of transformation rules of different kinds, for example multiple items of type `BucketTransformation` or `MokshaTransformation`.
+    The data model of Tikray is hierarchical: A Tikray project includes definitions for multiple Tikray collections, whose includes definitions for possibly multiple sets of transformation rules of different kinds, for example multiple items of type `BucketTransformation` or `MokshaTransformation`.